Ghetto Hard Drive Selector

 3) Drill or cut a hole to mount the switch, I mounted mine in an unused 3 1/2" drive cover plate.

-4) Connect the two wires from one of the connectors to the center terminal and to one of outside terminals on the switch, do the same for the other only use the opposite outside terminal from the first.
+4) Connect the two wires from one of the connectors to the center terminal and to one of the outside terminals on the switch, do the same for the other only use the opposite outside terminal from the first.
 Use heat shrink or electrical tape to insulate any bare wires or terminals, you don't want to accidentally fry your hard drive.
-SPDT (Single Pole, Double Throw switches don't seem to work, though in theory you would think it would) The Connections should look like this:
+SPDT (Single Pole, Double Throw switches don't seem to work, though, in theory, you would think it would) The Connections should look like this: